Bylaws of the Genetics Society of America

 Section 3.
 When any conflict of interest is relevant to a matter requiring action by the Board of Directors, the interested person shall call it to the attention of the Board of Directors or its appropriate committee and such person shall not vote on the matter; provided however, any Director disclosing a possible conflict of interest may be counted in determining the presence of a quorum at a meeting of the Board of Directors or a committee thereof.

 Section 4.
-Unless requested to remain present during the meeting, the person having the conflict shall retire from the room or leave the teleconference in which the Board or its committee is meeting and shall not participate in the final deliberation or decision regarding the matter under consideration.
-However, that person shall provide the Board or committee with any and all relevant information.
+Unless requested to remain present during the meeting, the person having the conflict shall retire from the room or leave the teleconference or videoconference in which the Board or its committee is meeting and shall not participate in the final deliberation or decision regarding the matter under consideration.
+However, the interested person shall provide the Board or committee with any and all relevant information.

 Section 5.
 The minutes of the meeting of the Board or committee shall reflect that the conflict of interest was disclosed and that the interested person was not present during the final discussion or vote and did not vote.
 When there is doubt as to whether a conflict of interest exists, the matter shall be resolved by a vote of the Board of Directors or its committee, excluding the person concerning whose situation the doubt has arisen.

 Section 6.
-A copy of Article 10 shall be furnished each Director, Officer, Committee member, volunteer, and senior staff member who is presently serving the corporation, or who may hereafter become associated with the corporation.
-This conflict of interest policy shall be reviewed annually for the information and guidance of Directors, Officers, Committee members, volunteers, and staff members.
-Any new Directors, Officers, Committee members, volunteers, or staff members shall be advised of this policy upon undertaking the duties of such office.
+A copy of the Conflict of Interest Policy set forth in this Article 9 shall be furnished to each Director, Officer, Committee member, volunteer, and key staff member who is presently serving the Society, or who may hereafter become associated with the Society.
+This Conflict of Interest Policy shall be reviewed annually for the information and guidance of Directors, Officers, Committee members, volunteers, and key staff members.
+Any new Directors, Officers, Committee members, volunteers, or key staff members shall be advised of this policy upon undertaking the duties of such office or position

-The Society shall indemnify Officers, Directors, duly appointed or elected committee members, editors, senior editors, associate editors, editorial board members, and employees (“Indemnified Parties”) against any and all expenses and liabilities actually and necessarily incurred or imposed in connection with any claim, action, suit, or proceeding (whether actual or threatened, brought by or in the right of the Society, or otherwise, civil, criminal, administrative, or investigative, including appeals) to which he or she may be or is made a party by reason of being or having been an Indemnified Party of the Society to the full extent permitted by law.
+To the maximum extent that limitations on the liability of directors and officers are permitted by the Maryland General Corporation Law and the Code, as from time to time amended, the Society shall indemnify Officers, Directors, duly appointed or elected committee members, editors, senior editors, associate editors, editorial board members, and employees (“Indemnified Parties”) against any and all expenses and liabilities actually and necessarily incurred or imposed in connection with any claim, action, suit, or proceeding (whether actual or threatened, brought by or in the right of the Society, or otherwise, civil, criminal, administrative, or investigative, including appeals) to which they may be or is made a party by reason of being or having been an Indemnified Party of the Society to the full extent permitted by law.
 The Society may exercise any powers it is authorized to exercise, including the power to purchase and maintain indemnification insurance, provided, however, that there shall be no indemnification in relation to matters as to which such Indemnified Parties shall be adjudged in such claim, action, suit, or proceeding to be guilty of a criminal offense.
 Amounts paid in indemnification of expenses and liabilities may include, but shall not be limited to, counsel fees and other fees, cost and disbursements judgments, fines, penalties, and amounts paid in settlement by such Indemnified Parties.
 The Society may advance expenses to, or where appropriate may itself, at its expense, undertake the defense of any Indemnified Party, provided, however, that such Indemnified Party shall undertake to repay or to reimburse such expense, if it should be ultimately determined that he or she is not entitled to indemnification under this Article.

-Amendments to these Bylaws may be initiated by individual members of the Board of Directors or by a petition to the Board of Directors signed by not less than 5% of members eligible to vote.
+Amendments to these Bylaws may be initiated by individual members of the Board of Directors or by a petition to the Board of Directors signed by not less than 5% of Eligible Members.
 The Board of Directors must act upon amendments within eight months of initiation.
-Approval by a majority of the entire Board of Directors is required for future consideration of an amendment.
-Within twelve months following Board of Directors approval, the amendments must then be presented to the membership by ballot.
+Approval by a majority of the Board of Directors is required for future consideration of an amendment.
+Within twelve months following Board of Directors approval, the amendments must then be presented to the membership by a proxy vote.
 The amendment is adopted upon approval by a majority of those Eligible Members who vote on the matter.
 The amendment may also be considered at an annual membership meeting provided that a quorum is present; in this case, the amendment must be approved by a two-thirds majority of those voting.